Missionaries Needed

 2. You are going to really enjoy the kids.
 The kids are desperate to connect with you - don’t be shy.

-4. Unlike a typical church, you are going to see water balloon wars and activities that are normally considered “Wrong” in city churches.
-Let them
+3. Unlike a typical church, you are going to see water balloon wars and activities that are normally considered “Wrong” in city churches.
+Let them know that the mission site is focused on saving the children - not the buildings.

 Our long-term goals.